scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 that is supported by the compiler out of the box.
-However, it is useful to know about `-Ypartial-unification` and this quirk of elimination order in case you ever come across an odd scenario like the one above.
+However, it is useful to know about this quirk of elimination order in case you ever come across an odd scenario like the one above.